 |Brakes:||Four-wheel disc brakes|

-Classic Showcase is currently restoring this 1962 Jaguar Mark II Sedan to that of a campaign-worthy Show/Driver level.
-This is an original Arizona car that has been carefully stored in Southern California since the early 70s, and is in the process of receiving a fresh respray to a highly desirable color of British Racing Green.
-It will soon be complimented by a Tan custom tailored and fit interior produced by master Trimmers in our Upholstery department.
-Included in the Sedan’s restoration process, the car has already been stripped to bare metal and placed on a rotisserie, its metal was finished, and leaded.
-All body parts were fitted to the car and chrome, then prepared for primer, sealer, paint, base, and clear, and will be color sanded and buffed to a fabulous finish.
-All systems are being gone through, and the engine is being fully rebuilt back to factory specifications.
-The car's fuel, electrical, cooling, and hydraulic systems are being restored as well, along with the addition of a new wire loom to the car.
+Classic Showcase has just wrapped up the restoration of this 1962 Jaguar Mark II Sedan to that of a campaign-worthy Show/Driver level.
+This is an original Arizona car that has been carefully stored in Southern California since the early 70s, and has received a fresh respray to a highly desirable color of British Racing Green, complimented by a Tan custom tailored and fit interior produced by master Trimmers in our Upholstery department.
+Included in the Sedan’s restoration process, the car has been stripped to bare metal and placed on a rotisserie, its metal was finished, and leaded.
+All body parts were fitted to the car and chrome, then prepared for primer, sealer, paint, base, and clear, and was color sanded and buffed to a fabulous finish.
+All systems were gone through, and the engine was rebuilt back to factory specifications.
+The car's fuel, electrical, cooling, and hydraulic systems were restored as well, along with the addition of a new wire loom to the car.
 Inside the MKII's cabin, all the wood has been completely restored to that of a very high level, further accentuating the high level of craftsmanship already evident in the car.
-All major mechanical components are being rebuilt back to factory specifications including the engine, transmission, rear end and suspension, and all of the Sedan's chrome will be re-plated where needed as well.
-Upon completion of the restoration, this Mark II will be not only be a great example to drive and enjoy, but as a fierce contender in local and regional classic Jaguar shows and events (the Sedan won a trophy in it's first showing at the La Jolla, CA Concours D'Elegance.
+All major mechanical components were rebuilt back to factory specifications including the engine, transmission, rear end and suspension, and all of the Sedan's chrome will be re-plated where needed as well.
+This Mark II is not only a great example to drive and enjoy, but could be a fierce contender in local and regional classic Jaguar shows and events (the Sedan won a trophy in it's first showing at the La Jolla, CA Concours D'Elegance.